 I think it was Friedrich Nietzsche ( I am pretty sure but I can’t remember where I got it from, and also I am paraphrasing ad libitum, sorry Fred) who said that the best liberating moment was when he invited all his negative traits, dark sides and flaws to be his friends.
 Making friends with those, allowed him, will allow us, to invite them to the conversation.
 Rejecting, abandoning, pretending that they don’t exist, will never lead to any progress.

 If we have to ‘rethink our humanity’, as many voices are now saying, for different reasons, including the digitalization of our life, how about starting by inviting our demons for dinner?

-Perhaps, to acknowledge our contradictions (in thinking, in attitudes, in values, in behaviours) it is a good foundation for the practice of leadership.
+Perhaps, to acknowledge our contradictions (in thinking, in attitudes, in values, in behaviours) is a good foundation for the practice of leadership.
 And, by inviting them all to the table, I am pretty sure our humanity coefficient would increase.
 A good injection of mental health.
-A good starting point for a healthier ‘practice of leadership’.
+A good starting point for the healthier ‘practice of leadership’.

 Bring the whole ‘I’ for dinner.